DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-004"></a>
 **4 - What is "liquid democracy"?**

-Liquid democracy is a combination of direct democracy and representative democracy:
+Liquid democracy is a combination of direct democracy and representative democracy.

 In _direct democracy_ everyone votes on every issue.

 In _representative democracy_ we choose other people to represent us.

 Liquid democracy combines both to allow the voter to make decisions on the matters he/she cares about, and _delegate_ votes when there is someone that he/she trusts and considers to be more knowledgeable on the matter.
 A good way to think about it, is that we already live in liquid democracy, but it's _frozen_: we can't change our vote for a certain period of time, only when there is a new election.
-Representative democracy was the best that Nation-states could do with the technology of the time, but the internet and blockchain technologies allow us to do better now, permitting each voter to customize the extent of his participation.
+Representative democracy was the best that Nation-states could do with the printing press technology of the time, but the internet and blockchain technologies allow us to do better now, permitting each voter to customize the extent of his participation.

 <a name="question-005"></a>
 **5 - What is a _vote_ token?**